travis-ci/worker/README.md

 ## Go dependency management

-Travis Worker is built via the standard `go` commands, and dependencies managed by [`gvt`](https://github.com/FiloSottile/gvt).
+Travis Worker is built via the standard `go` commands and dependencies managed by [`gvt`](https://github.com/FiloSottile/gvt).

 To work with the dependencies you need to do the following first